 I run for many reasons and one of them is related to self-improvement.
 But not in “how to become the best physical version of yourself” kind of self-improvement.
 More like “run until your conscious masks will fall down, since you won’t be able to run away from your problems anymore, because, well, you’re already running”.

 I didn’t know from the beginning that ultra-running will work this way.

 I think I discovered it accidentally, when I found myself lost around lake Balaton, in complete darkness, without a torch lamp, without knowing if I run in the right direction, without anyone around me to ask and with blisters the size of my fist in my soles.
 Or when I’ve been hit by hypothermia in Athens, shivering on the floor of an abandoned Olympic Complex, not knowing if I was able to get up, let alone to run another day, in my first 48 hours race.
-Or on the road from Carpathian Mountains to Bucharest, at my first 100km run, when I stepped in a hole and twisted my ankle, half way home, in the middle of pretty much fucking nowhere.
+Or on the road from Carpathian Mountains to Bucharest, at my first 100km run, when, while running again in pitch darkness, I stepped in a hole and twisted my ankle, half way home, in the middle of pretty much fucking nowhere.

 Thing is, I realized that each long (and by long I mean really long, between 100 and 200 kilometers) race leaves me a better person.
 But first it throws me to the deepest shit holes that I can imagine.

 So, what started out of curiosity soon became one of my favorite self-discovery tools.
 I call it “scooping”.
 It’s like when you scoop with a spoon to dig the best tasting part of an ice-cream.

 Only you don’t dig in ice-cream, you dig into yourself.
 You dig into your fears, into your uncertainties, into the ugly, dark parts of yourself.